mattietea/turn-server/README.md

 ## Keep in Mind

+- [ ] _July 31 2018_ - **Add Express** <a id="add-express"></a> - I want to add OAuth authentication for Facebook.
+I discovered that OAuth requires a callback URL so I needed to add Express in order to add routes to my server.

 - [ ] _July 29 2018_ - **Unique email index** - Should the user's email index be checked using Mongoose's unique property or inside the userCreate resolver?

 - [ ] _July 29 2018_ - **GraphQL interfaces** - I don't feel that defining interfaces are necessary right now due to the size of my code base.
 I see where they could potentially be useful later but, I will cross that bridge if and when I get there.